playgen/space-modules-inc/README.md

 3. Pull the RAGE Analytics Unity Tracker and place the required files into Assets\Plugins\unity-tracker.
 Note that code changes could be needed as a result of updates to this asset.

+4. In Unity's Project View, select the ScenariosRelated and Scenarios and right-click/ReImport to generate the Resources versions.

-4. To get the game running in editor, Navigate to Tools/SUGAR/Set Auto Log-in Values and add the following [Custom Args](#Custom-Args):
+5. To get the game running in editor, Navigate to Tools/SUGAR/Set Auto Log-in Values and add the following [Custom Args](#Custom-Args):
 `ingameq=true;lockafterq=true;feedback=2;forcelaunch=true`
 Note: Each argument should be separated with a `;`